 The May sales rate was revised upward to 4.91 million from 4.89 million.

-May's sales of single-family homes, townhomes, condos and co-ops came in stronger than analysts' expectations of a pace of 4.80 million units.
-But they were 5.0 per cent below the year-ago rate.
+June sales of single-family homes, townhomes, condos and co-ops came in slightly stronger than the analyst consensus estimate of 5.0 million units.

-Inventory rose 2.2 per cent to 2.28 million homes, to a 5.6-month supply at the current sales pace, down a tenth point from April.
+Housing inventory rose 2.2 percent in June to 2.30 million homes for sale, a 5.5-month supply at the current sales pace, unchanged from May.

 The median price for all housing types climbed to US$223,300, up 4.3 percent from a year ago.
 June marked the 28th month in a row of year-over-year price gains.